joseph517/joseph517/README.md

 ## 🚀 About Me

-I'm a passionate **Full Stack Developer** based in Cartagena, Colombia, specializing in building robust enterprise solutions with **.NET Core 8** and **Angular**.
-With extensive experience in microservices architecture, REST APIs, and cloud technologies, I focus on delivering scalable and maintainable software solutions.
+I'm a **Full Stack Developer** based in Cartagena, Colombia 🇨🇴, with 3+ years of experience building web applications using **.NET Core, Angular, Python/Django, and React**.
+I enjoy working on both frontend and backend, integrating REST APIs, and collaborating in agile Scrum teams.

+I have contributed to enterprise projects involving relational databases (SQL Server, PostgreSQL), Docker deployments, and version control with Git.
+I'm always looking to learn, write clean code, and deliver solutions that actually work in production.

+📍 Open to remote opportunities.

 ## 🛠️ Tech Stack